Barbara Morgenstern: Biography

 Born in Hagen, Germany, Morgenstern describes herself as self-taught, although she had piano lessons as a child and jazz lessons at the school of music in Hagen.
 In addition to having played in a band, she decided on a career in music in 1991 after completing her schooling at the Ernst Meister Gymnasium in Hagen-Haspe.

-From 1992 until 1994 Barbara Morgenstern lived in Hamburg, working on her own music as well as singing in an a cappella group.
-She took part in a six-week popular music course at the Hamburg Hochschule.
-In 1994 she moved to Berlin, where she initially played keyboards in a band, and from 1996 onward she concentrated on her own music.
+From 1992 to 1994 she lived in Hamburg and was active there as a musician, with her own music and as a singer in an a cappella group.
+At the Hamburg University of Music she took part in a six-week popular music course.

-In early 1997 Morgenstern released the cassette Enter The Party through Hausfrau Im Schacht, a mail order label set up by former bandmate Florian Dietz (a.k.a.
-Jo Tabu).
-Later that same year she released the EP Plastikreport, which she produced in tandem with Michael Mühlhaus, later to join Blumfeld.
-In the winter of 1998, she toured Germany with backing from Christian Obermaier and the aforementioned Mühlhaus on bass guitar, and in September of that year, she toured Germany, Austria and Switzerland with other Berlin-based musicians including Quarks, Jo Tabu and Fuschimuschi.
-The following month saw the release of her first full-length album Vermona ET 6-1 on the Monika Enterprise label.
-1999 saw the release of a remix EP, Fan No.1.

-On her 2000 album Fjorden, Morgenstern worked with Stefan Betke (Pole) and Robert Lippok of To Rococo Rot.
-The 2001 release of the EP Eine Verabredung was accompanied by gigs in Glasgow and London.
-Another EP followed in 2002, Seasons, a collaboration with Robert Lippok, which was released in a limited run of 500 copies through Domino Recording Company.
-Morgenstern later worked with Robert Lippok on a full-length album, 2005's Tesri.
-Stefan Betke and Thomas Fehlmann assisted with the recording of Nichts Muss, released in 2003.

-Another noted collaboration came in 2002, when she remixed DNTEL's "This is the Dream of Evan and Chan" which featured Ben Gibbard of Death Cab for Cutie on the single released for the track.
+In 1994 she moved to Berlin, where she first played as a keyboardist in a band and from 1996 concentrated on her own music, especially electronic music.

+From 1998 to 2017 she released her solo albums on Gudrun Gut's label Monika Enterprise.

 In 2004, at the invitation of the Goethe-Institut, Morgenstern undertook a 34-date world tour together with Maximilian Hecker.

 Bill Wells' 2004 mini-album Pick Up Sticks featured contributions from Morgenstern on two tracks.
-She also joined Paul Wirkus and To Rococo Rot's Stefan Schneider in September Collective, a project which had its origins in encores that they joined together to play at their own individual concerts while on tour in Poland.
+She also joined Paul Wirkus and To Rococo Rot's Stefan Schneider in September Collective, a project which had its origins in encores that they joined to play at their own individual concerts while on tour in Poland.
 September Collective's eponymous debut album was released on the Geographic label, an offshoot of Domino Records run by the Pastels' Stephen Pastel.
 Morgenstern's next solo album was The Grass Is Always Greener (2006).

+In 2008 Morgenstern's fifth album bm was released, this time less electronic but more orchestral.
+The track Come To Berlin paints a pessimistic picture of Berlin's current urban development.
+In 2011 Morgenstern released a cover version of the Prince song Sign o' the Times from his album of the same name.

+The records "Fan No. 2", "Sweet Silence" and "Doppelstern" were following.
+"Doppelstern" is a collaboration album with Gudrun Gut, Justus Köhncke, T. Raumschmiere, Lucrecia Dalt, Tonia Reeh, Corey Dargel, Hauschka, Richard Davis, Jacaszek, Coppe and Julia Kent.

+"Unschuld & Verwüstung" (2018) is her first release on the berlin based label Staatsakt.
+The main components of the album are harmonium, piano, vocals, electronics and saxophone.

+Choir works

+From 2007 to 2021 she directed the "Choir of World Cultures" at the Haus der Kulturen der Welt/ Berlin together with Philipp Neumann.
+She composed and arranged for the choir and curated the musical programme in collaboration with the HKW.

+Collaborations in the context of choral conducting took place with:

+Matthew Herbert & Brexit Big Band, Arto Lindsay, Van Dyke Parks, Harmonia, Fatima Al Qadiri, Roedelius, September Collective, Meridian Brothers, Ari Benjamin Meyers, Hauschka and others.